|Three legends:||1. Wien Walls||2. The Kidnapped Boy||3. refusing Czar army|

 The fourth witness, Mr. Ozer testified that when he left Yas on his way to the land of Yishmael, twenty three foreigners with white kafias addressed him, telling him how six Jews (three adults and three boys) were killed.
 One of them they knew by his name, Isaac Tekler from Lwow, who spoke many languages.
 Also (they told the whitness) he had a wife in Lwow, out of town; and those white kafias foreigners said that the Jews refused to wait for them in the town, Yas, due to the Sabbath.
 So they walked (alone) out of town.
 Then we followed them and found them killed in the valley.

-Three of the above four witnesses testified under an oath that the surname Tirkel was attibuted to a married Jew from Lwow.
-It may show that the surname Turkel was atrributed to a Jew over 400 years ago, before most of the Jews used surnames.
-It is also interesting to note that Yitzhak Tirkel was on his way to Eretz haYishmaelim, which could be Turkey.
+Three of the above four witnesses testified under an oath that the surname Tirkel / Turkel was attibuted to a Jew from Lwow over 400 years ago, before most of the Jews used surnames.
+It is also interesting to note that Yitzhak Tirkel was on his way to Eretz haYishmaelim [Turkey].
 The linkage to Lwow is interesting as well, because most of our family members lived less than 100 Km away from Lwow.

 So far it's the earliest evidence about a Jewish fellow named Tirkel.
-Hence the kidnap story (~1726) may not be deemed as the earliest evidence, or the only reason for choosing this name.
+Hence the kidnap story (~1682) may not be deemed as the earliest evidence, or the only reason for choosing this name.
 The referenced article in Otzar Yisrael does not mention the kidnapping legend.
-It only says that Rabbi Shlomo ben Yaakov Monian was a judge in Belgrade and had a son Peretz.
+It only says that Rabbi Shlomo ben Yaakov Monian was a judge in Belgrade and had a son Peretz, named after his father.
 So it could be a speculation of the author of the above mentioned 1929 German book.

-Shlomo's father, Rabbi Jacob Munian ha-Sepharadi had never been referenced as Turkl, while Yitzhak Tirkel lived more than hundred years before him and had the name.
+Shlomo's father, Rabbi Jacob Munian ha-Sepharadi had never been referenced as Turkl, while Yitzhak Tirkel lived more than hundred years before him and had this surname.
 Moreover, Yitzhak Tirkel's widow should have been permitted by Rabbinical Court to marry another person.
 It means Yitzhak had no son after him!
-Notwithstanding there is a reason to believe that Rabbinical Judge Shlomo and his father Rabbi Jacob Munian ha-Sepharadi had known about Yitzhak Tirkel's story from the book Masat Binyamin.
+Notwithstanding there is a reason to believe that Rabbinical Judge Shlomo and his father Rabbi Jacob Munian ha-Sepharadi had known about Yitzhak Tirkel's story from the book Mas`at Binyamin.

 It could be that more than one Jewish dynasty named Turkel existed, or the descendants of Munian adopted the name following Shlomo kidnapping and the above case of Yitzhak who apparently had not left a descendant after him.